-Through Online teaching and learning, through discovery and the transmission of knowledge and through service to society, FUE seeks to transform the lives of its students and to prepare them to contribute to the advancement of society and humanity.
+Through Online teaching and learning, through discovery and the transmission of knowledge and through service to society, SAFIIT seeks to transform the lives of its students and to prepare them to contribute to the advancement of society and humanity.
 SAFIIT’s success will be measured by the contributions and leadership of its graduates in all sectors of society including business, politics, science, technology, healthcare, and education.
 Its graduates will be conscientious global citizens who take a responsible approach to the environment and natural resources.

-Governing Board: Roles and Responsibilities
+Governing Council: Roles and Responsibilities

 President: Roles and Responsibilities